Tennis - Early attack still pays dividends at Wimbledon

-LONDON At Wimbledon, where once players would charge the net almost on autopilot, the only time many get there now is when they shake hands at the end.
+LONDON (Reuters) - At Wimbledon, where once players would charge the net almost on autopilot, the only time many get there now is when they shake hands at the end.

 But for all the naysayers who say that changes to the grass itself has made it too easy for the baseliners, players at Wimbledon next month would do well to remember that attack still dominates and even serve and volley has its merits.